OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 {% alert "info" %}
-***Note:*** Extracting the tarball as above is equivalent to running the corresponding shell script with options `--skip-license --include-subdir`.
+***Note:*** Extracting the tarball as above is equivalent to running the corresponding shell archive with options `--skip-license --include-subdir`.
+Installing using this method, or by passing `--skip-license` to the shell archive, implies that you accept OpenCilk's software license.
 {% endalert %}

 ## Docker image

-OpenCilk 2.0 is also available as a docker image based on Ubuntu 20.04.
+OpenCilk 2.0 is also available as a [docker](https://www.docker.com/) image based on Ubuntu 20.04.
 You can download the docker image here:

 - <a id="{{ download.release }} docker" href="{{ download.host }}releases/download/{{ download.release }}/{{ download.docker.binary }}">{{ download.docker.binary }}</a>